 The latest installation in the Donald J. Hall Sculpture Park is a putt-putt tribute to nine iconic works in The Nelson-Atkins’s permanent collection.

-Open through Labor Day weekend, visitors (and golfers) of all ages will be charmed by this one-of-a-kind, interactive piece with holes inspired by everything from a 15th century Chinese vase to the grounds of the museum itself.
+Originally scheduled to be open through Labor Day weekend, Art Course became so popular that the experience was extended through Oct.
+14. And it's no wonder—visitors (and golfers) of all ages are charmed by this one-of-a-kind, interactive piece with holes inspired by everything from a 15th century Chinese vase to the grounds of the museum itself.

 Purchase tickets in advance to schedule tee times.

 Long-known for presenting extraordinary exhibitions that offer valuable perspectives, one of The Nelson-Atkins’s latest is 30 Americans, which presents contemporary art by 30 of the most important African American artists of the past four decades.

 Notable creators include Jean-Michel Basquiat, Carrie Mae Weems, Kerry James Marshall, Mickalene Thomas, Rashid Johnson, Kara Walker, Hank Willis Thomas, and Kehinde Wiley.

 Andy Goldsworthy: Walking WallMarch 5, 2019-Nov.
 30, 2019

 Artist Andy Goldsworthy’s Walking Wall moves across the museum’s grounds, stone by stone, in a series of 100-yard stretches.
 The winding stone wall will make five successive transformations before it reaches its final position as a permanent installation in November.

 Currently residing north of the Bloch Building, watch the artists work on the next phase, beginning July 2019.